Best Ways to Recycle and Compost Dog Waste Free

 For those of us that do not have redworms available locally, this is a great supply.
 Remember that the worms are an optional part of the process, and if you do not want to buy any do not!
 Your compost will be ready eventually.

 How to use dog poop?

 I would not eat a teaspoonful of dog waste compost.
 Neither would I eat a teaspoonful of humanure compost, chicken manure compost, or fresh dirt.
 If you have maintained a proper composting system the product will have no pathogens, but I still recommend it be used on your lawn, on your ornamental bushes, and around your trees.
-I have about a dozen coconut and a dozen banana trees that are always searching for additional nutrients.
+I have about a dozen coconut and many banana trees that are always searching for additional nutrients.
 If you have fruit trees, a hedge, or a lawn they will appreciate the compost and pay you back by flourishing.

 The compost is ready to be used when it looks like regular soil.
 I cannot tell you an exact time because it will vary depending on your environmental conditions.
 If you live in the northern US your compost heap will not even heat up during the winter; here in the tropics (and with a healthy worm population working on my compost), my pile is usually ready to spread in about 3 months.
 I have compost piles in several areas and tend to leave it longer.

 If you want to destroy our environment by selfishly throwing your dog´s stool into our landfills, or (even worse) buy a product that freezes the feces before you pick it up just so that the task will be a little easier, perhaps you are not the type of person who should even be owning a dog.

 Are you ready to be a responsible dog owner?

 © 2012 Dr Mark